What is Arduino Uno? Features and Pin Diagram

 - Easy to use for beginners

-- Low cost development board
+- Affordable development board

-- Supports many sensors and modules
+- Compatible with many sensors and modules

 - Open-source hardware and software